-Dig the post hole out larger with the post hole digger, Set the dirt just to the side of the hole.
-You will use it to fill in around the post.
+Dig the post hole out larger with the post hole digger.
 If there is a broken piece of post in the hole, remove it.
 When you have dug out the hole, put the post back in.
 If the post was broken, put a replacement post in the hole.

-Continue filling the hole and tamping the dirt until the hole is filled and the dirt tamped down hard around the surface.
+Continue filling the hole and tamping until the hole is filled and the backfill material is tamped down hard around the surface.
 Reattach the wire, rails or boards.
-The post is now solid.
+The fence post is now solid.

 Setting a new post is easier with two people.
 One can ratchet the jack while the other lifts on the post.
 One can shovel the backfill material around the post and tamp while the other person keeps the post level.

 A string can be run from one post to another, with the new post in the middle and set up against the string to keep the posts in line.